kubernetes/kubernetes/docs/devel/controllers.md

 func (c *Controller) runWorker() {
 	// hot loop until we're told to stop.  processNextWorkItem will automatically wait until there's work
-	// available, so we don't don't worry about secondary waits for c.processNextWorkItem() {
+	// available, so we don't worry about secondary waits for c.processNextWorkItem() {
 	}
 }